Since Metal Detecting In The USA has been

 you can usually see it if you peer through the front doors.
 It is not hard

 to distinguish an old school from the new modern types.
 The old schools

 are being torn down at an alarming rate and new schools are built right onto the

 old property.
 This is where research would pay off.

-Churches are my favorite place to
+Churches are an excellent place to

 coin shoot because they hold the oldest coins.

 Why?
 Because churches are usually the oldest building in the community!